History of mathematics: 19th century

 Also, for the first time, the limits of mathematics were explored.
-Niels Henrik Abel, a Norwegian, and Évariste Galois, a Frenchman, proved that there is no general algebraic method for solving polynomial equations of degree greater than four (Abel–Ruffini theorem).
+Paolo Ruffini, Niels Henrik Abel, and Évariste Galois proved there is no general algebraic method for solving polynomial equations of degree greater than four (Abel–Ruffini theorem).
 Other 19th-century mathematicians used this in their proofs that straight edge and compass alone are not sufficient to trisect an arbitrary angle, to construct the side of a cube twice the volume of a given cube, nor to construct a square equal in area to a given circle.
-Mathematicians had vainly attempted to solve all of these problems since the time of the ancient Greeks.
+Mathematicians had vainly attempted to solve these problems since the ancient Greeks.
 On the other hand, the limitation of three dimensions in geometry was surpassed in the 19th century through considerations of parameter space and hypercomplex numbers.

 Abel and Galois's investigations into the solutions of various polynomial equations laid the groundwork for further developments of group theory, and the associated fields of abstract algebra.
 In the 20th century physicists and other scientists have seen group theory as the ideal way to study symmetry.

 In the later 19th century, Georg Cantor established the first foundations of set theory, which enabled the rigorous treatment of the notion of infinity and has become the common language of nearly all mathematics.
 Cantor's set theory, and the rise of mathematical logic in the hands of Peano, L.E.J.
 Brouwer, David Hilbert, Bertrand Russell, and A.N.
 Whitehead, initiated a long running debate on the foundations of mathematics.

-The 19th century saw the founding of a number of national mathematical societies: the London Mathematical Society in 1865, the Société Mathématique de France in 1872, the Circolo Matematico di Palermo in 1884, the Edinburgh Mathematical Society in 1883, and the American Mathematical Society in 1888.
-The first international, special-interest society, the Quaternion Society, was formed in 1899, in the context of a vector controversy.
+The 19th century saw the founding of a number of national mathematical societies: the London Mathematical Society in 1865, the Société mathématique de France in 1872, the Circolo Matematico di Palermo in 1884, the Edinburgh Mathematical Society in 1883, and the American Mathematical Society in 1888.
+The first international, special-interest society, the Quaternion Association, was formed in 1899, in the context of a vector controversy.
 In 1897, Kurt Hensel introduced p-adic numbers.